bhavesh-chaudhari/1-hour-mini-projects/Readme.md

-# Vault Of Mini Projects
+# 1 Hour Mini Projects

+### 🛑 Note:
+This repository had been dormant since December 2021, but on November 5, 2023, at 4:30 AM, it was reincarnated as [next-gen-mini-projects](https://github.com/bhavesh-chaudhari/next-gen-mini-projects).

 ### This repository has all sorts of mini projects.
 Here the code is provided along with live demo or final outcomes.
 #### See [Wild West ?](#the-wild-west) to know more about this repository.